mchaldebas/5ULTRA/README.md

 > **Laboratory:** St. Giles Laboratory of Human Genetics of Infectious Diseases

 > **Institution:** The Rockefeller University, New York, NY, USA

-## Disclaimer
-This tool is intended for research purposes only and is not certified for clinical use.